mertk0ca/ML-Agents-2D-AI-Racing-Game/README.md

 Agent's Direction Relative to Target
 --------------------------------------------
-A new observation was added to the code to collect the agent's direction vector relative to the target.
+A new observation was added to the code to collect the agent's direction vector relative to the target using this code.

+Vector3 dirToTarget = (target.transform.localPosition - transform.localPosition).normalized;
+        sensor.AddObservation(dirToTarget);

 Recording Behaviors
 --------------------------------------------